 The bill amends the New Mexico Finance Authority Act by revising definitions and expanding the permitted uses of the Public Project Revolving Fund.
-Key changes include a broader definition of "qualified entity" and "public project," which now allows a wider range of entities and projects to be eligible for funding.
+Key changes include clarifying terms such as "emergency public project" and "qualified entity," which broadens the range of entities eligible for funding.
 The bill specifies that funds can be utilized for interim loans, small loan programs, and to capitalize other financing programs authorized by law.
-Importantly, it establishes that only public projects specifically authorized by law will be eligible for funding from the Public Project Revolving Fund after June 30, 2028.
+Importantly, it establishes that only public projects explicitly authorized by law will qualify for funding from the Public Project Revolving Fund after June 30, 2028.

 Statutes affected: